NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Emergency Disguise.md

 The instant nature of the disguise leaves a few traces of its haphazard nature, imposing a -2 circumstance penalty on checks to Impersonate using the disguise.

-Wearers with the [[Feats/Quick Disguise|Quick Disguise]] feat don't take this penalty.
+Wearers with the [[Quick Disguise|Quick Disguise]] feat don't take this penalty.
 Any objects created as a part of the disguise disappear after 24 hours or after you remove them.

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*